dbaumgarten/yodk/docs/vscode-instructions.md

 ## Inseting code into a chip
 Open the .yolol-script you want to insert in vscode (it has to be the current active file).
 Go to Stabase's window and open the yolol-chip you want to fill.
 Unlock it, aim your cursor at it and click a line.
 Now press ```Ctrl+I```.
 Vscode will start to auto-type your code into the chip, starting at your current cursor-position.

-## Erasing a chip
+## Purge a chip
 The auto-typing only works properly when the lines of the chip are empty before inserting code.
 Vscode-yolol can also automate this for you.
-Click a line on your chip and press ```Ctrl+D```.
-This will end the key-strokes Ctrl+A, Entf, Down 20 times, resulting in an empty chip, starting at the line you clicked.
+Click a line on your chip and press ```Ctrl+P```.
+This will send the key-strokes Ctrl+A, Entf, Down 20 times, resulting in an empty chip, starting at the line you clicked.
 (If you clicked line 1, the chip is now completely empty)

 ## Overwriting code
 By pressing ```Ctrl+O``` vscode will overwrite the code on the chip, starting from the current, line with the yolol-code of the currently open script in vscode.
-(This is effectively a faster variant of ```Ctrl+D```+Select line+```Ctrl+I```)
+(This is effectively a faster variant of ```Ctrl+P```+Select line+```Ctrl+I```)

 # Debugging
 This extension enables you to interactively run and debug yolol-code.
 To learn how to debug using vscode see here: https://code.visualstudio.com/Docs/editor/debugging .